devedevo/blog/_posts/2020-09-01-setting-up-cmder-with-git.md

 ""C:\Program Files\Git\bin\sh.exe" --login -i"
 ~~~

-Choose this if you setup Git for Windows with "Use Git from Git bash only" or "Git from the commmand line and also 3rd-party software" when you had to adjust your PATH environment during the Git for Windows installation.
+Choose this if you setup Git for Windows with "Use Git from Git bash only" or "Git from the command line and also 3rd-party software" when you had to adjust your PATH environment during the Git for Windows installation.

 OR: